ChefRamsay1/http-waf/README.md

 This app is written in Python3 and uses the Flask web framework.

 # To Run and Test Locally:
-1. Download or clone http-waf
+1. Download or clone this repository.

 2. From root project directory, install pip project dependencies by executing:
 ```